andreazignoli/andreazignoli.github.io/_pages/about.md

 ---

-My phylosophy
+My philosophy
 ======
-I'm equally interest in each phase of modelling: conceptualisation and formalisation, data collection and processing, model development and model deployment.
+I'm equally interest in each phase of modelling: conceptualization and formalization, data collection and processing, model development and model deployment.
 I always value more the model that can teach us more in return.
 I love adding intelligence to the process.
 Ironically, more intelligence usually means less technology.
 And that's the way it should be: sensors come and go, but learning is forever.

 Why mathematical models?
 ======